Carmel transmitting station: 26 August 2009 - 23 September 2009

 The UK's digital switchover commenced at this site.
 Analogue BBC2 Wales closed on channel 63 and HTV took over on that frequency for what would be its final 3 weeks of service, vacating channel 60 as it did so.
-The new BBC A multiplex started up at full power in 64-QAM mode on channel 60, and Mux 1 on channel 55 closed.
+The new BBC A multiplex started up at full power in 64-QAM mode on channel 60 (which just had been Vacated by Analogue HTV Wales) and Mux 1 on channel 55 closed.